Quality song back from when I remember the track but don't the name of the song or the singer and writer. Really superb song.

 Along with Tottenham’s plight, as an onlooker this makes for interesting football in seeing how things change.
 New eras tend to mean a time of bedding in then a team in the manager’s image.
 Interesting to see what that means for Terry and Lampard who appeared to be big fans of Mourinho.
 For the latter especially I’d sit tight on contract negotiations until after Christmas, maybe even wait until the end of the season.
 So which players will be in and which would be out?
 What team selection and system would be favoured?
 That’s all the fun of these developments.

-Jose Mourinho the very best in what he goes onto.
+In all this though I truly wish Jose Mourinho the very best in what he goes onto.
 He has not been faultless however twisted the media agenda may have been.
-Perchance some of his statements were not of the humility that I associate with truly great people, but his record cannot be denied and to me his brand of football was the most effective in all areas that I’ve seen in my lifetime.
-Arguably the only club football I saw that matched that level of efficiency across the pitch – attacking and defending – was the AC Milan of Guillit, Van Basten, Rijkaard, Baresi and Maldini.
+Perchance some of his statements were not of the humility that I associate with truly great people, but his record

-Ferguson, Wenger, Capello, Hiddink, Trapattoni and their ilk prove that great managers and coaches have as much to say on the team selected, style of play and sheer force of personality that an inspirational leader, motivator and manager can bring to the whole set up.
+Some pundits think that football is about the players but to me men like Mourinho, Ferguson, Wenger, Capello, Hiddink, Trapattoni and their ilk prove that great managers and coaches have as much to say on the team selected, style of play and sheer force of personality that an inspirational leader, motivator and manager can bring to the whole set up.

 da man cd